-The Essentrics program has been widely used for over ten years by individual Olympians and professional athletes as well as many teams in a wide variety of sports including: football, basketball, hockey, speed skating, figure skating, gymnastics, squash, volleyball, skiing, diving, and swimming.
+The ESSENTRICS program has been widely used for over fifteen years by Olympians and professional athletes, as well as many teams in a wide variety of sports including: football, basketball, hockey, speed skating, figure skating, gymnastics, squash, volleyball, skiing, diving and swimming.

-Essentrics stretches and strengthens every muscle in the body eccentrically, rebalancing the muscular structure in continuous rotational movements.
-It incorporates various techniques including PNF and isometrics while systematically working every joint of the body.
-This is a full-body flexibility technique that works through the muscle chains liberating, relieving from tension and empowering the muscles in the process.
+ESSENTRICS strengthens and stretches every muscle in the body eccentrically, rebalancing the muscular structure with continuous rotational movements.
+It incorporates various techniques including PNF and isometrics, while systematically working every joint of the body.
+This full body flexibility technique works through the muscle chains, liberating and empowering the muscles, and relieving them from tension in the process.

 Our definition of flexibility: complete freedom of movement within the muscles and joints of the entire body.
 It refers to the achievement of your maximum personal level of flexibility.

 Like everything worth having, flexibility takes time to achieve.
-A 15 to 20 minute warm-up will not change the degree of muscular flexibility, warm-ups give the illusion of increased flexibility, however in truth warm-ups simply take the tension or chill out of the muscles making them feel more flexible.
+A 5-minute warm-up will not change the degree of muscular flexibility.
+Warm-ups give the illusion of increased flexibility, however in truth, warm-ups simply take the tension or chill out of the muscles, making them feel more flexible.
 It is unrealistic to expect a change in your overall flexibility in a short period of time.
-To achieve real change in muscle length, a minimum of 50 minutes of training performed two to three times a week is necessary.
+To achieve real change in muscle length, a minimum of 25-50 minutes of ESSENTRICS training performed two to three times a week is necessary.

-Unlike most flexibility programs, the flexibility gained in the Essentrics Workout remains with you while you perform in your sport.
-In most flexibility programs the emphasis is on passive stretching.
-Although passive stretching feels good at the time, the moment you move, your muscles re-contract to their starting point, leaving you as tight as prior to their passive-stretching workout.
-Essentrics is a program aimed at maintaining flexibility while increasing your strength.
+Unlike most flexibility programs, the flexibility gained in the ESSENTRICS Workout remains with you while you perform in your sport.
+In most flexibility programs, the emphasis is on passive stretching.
+Although passive stretching feels good at the time, the moment you move, your muscles re-contract to their starting point, leaving you as tight as prior to a passive-stretching workout.
+ESSENTRICS is a program aimed at maintaining flexibility while increasing your strength.

 In order to be agile, you need flexible strong joints.
-Essentrics focuses on balancing every joint by simultaneously stretching and strengthening the muscles, pulling the joints apart leaving the joint free of tension and full of power.
+ESSENTRICS focuses on balancing every joint by simultaneously stretching and strengthening the muscles and pulling the joints apart, leaving the joints free of tension and full of power.

-Essentrics is strength in length.
-This is one of the most powerful forms of conditioning the muscles because it leaves them strong and long with none of the negative effects of a restricted joint but all the positive effects of maximum power.
-Speed and agility are the trademark results experienced immediately after each Essentrics workout.
+One of the unique benefits of the ESSENTRICS technique is strength in length.
+This is one of the most powerful forms of conditioning the muscles because it leaves them strong and long with none of the negative effects of a restricted joint, but all the positive effects of maximum power.
+Speed and agility are the trademark results experienced immediately after each ESSENTRICS Workout.

-To heal an injury it is necessary to increase the flow of blood into the injured area in order to deliver the healing properties of blood while removing poisons.
+To heal an injury, it is necessary to increase the flow of blood into the injured area in order to deliver the healing properties of blood while removing the poison.
 Stretching is one of the fastest and most effective methods of delivering blood to specific regions, which is why it is so effective in injury healing.

-Healing also requires rebalancing and protecting of the injured area.
-Essentrics is a rebalancing program which strengthens and stretches all the muscles around the injury giving it a chance to heal.
-This technique strengthens the muscles around an injury; those muscles can then take up the slack of those around the injured muscle, giving relief and time for the injured area to heal.
+Healing also requires rebalancing and protection of the injured area.
+ESSENTRICS is a rebalancing program that strengthens and stretches all the muscles around the injury, giving it a chance to heal.
+This technique strengthens the muscles around an injury such that these muscles can then take up the slack of the ones around the injured muscle, giving relief and time for the injured area to heal.